-Course Description
+Course Description & Intended Learning Outcomes

 This course surveys the ideas of a group of ancient Greek thinkers who inaugurated a new method of investigating and explaining the natural world.
 Ranging geographically in the Mediterranean from Turkey to Sicily and historically from the 6th to the 5th centuries BCE, they were united by the Greek language and a shared methodology of rationally explaining the world by means of its own inherent natural principles.
 These thinkers, sometimes misleadingly called 'Presocratics' (some were contemporaries of Socrates), were the first recognizable natural scientists and philosophers in the Western tradition.
 By originating naturalistic, rational and explanatory accounts of the world, these thinkers shaped the kinds of questions, answers and methods employed in subsequent philosophical and scientific inquiry up to and including the present day.
 Among the thinkers whose views we will examine are: Thales, Anaximander, Anaximenes, Xenophanes, Parmenides, Zeno, Pythagoras, Heraclitus, Democritus and Leucippus, Anaxagoras, and Empedocles.
+We will read both primary texts by these thinkers as well as a scholarly commentary on them.
 Our focus will be on their physical and metaphysical views and our goal will be the articulation of a clear and precise account of their views and their methods of argument and inquiry.